Ricardo Velazco

-Ricardo Velazco (born May 26, 1993) is an American professional soccer player.
+Ricardo Velazco (born May 26, 1993) is an American professional soccer player who currently plays for Arizona Monsoon.

 Club career

 Youth, college and amateur

 Velazco spent two years with the Real Salt Lake AZ Academy before beginning his college career at Cal State San Bernardino.
 In his only season with the Coyotes, he made 14 appearances and tallied six goals and one assist.
 After his freshman year, he transferred to the University of Louisville.
 In his first year with the Cardinals, he made 20 appearances and recorded seven goals and nine assists on his way to being named First Team All-American Conference and First Team and First Team All-Midwest Region.
 In 2014, he made 22 appearances and recorded six goals and five assists.

 Velazco also played in the Premier Development League with FC Tucson.
 He was named PDL Young (U21) Player of the Year and was selected to the All-League and All-Western Conference Teams in 2014.